 Nov 22, 2020: For our new skiers, I’d like to explain the grooming process.
 When I started skiing, it seemed as if the tracksetting appeared like magic, and I had no idea what was involved.
-There is a lot more to it than I’m covering here, but let’s go one step at a time using the KISS principle.
+There is a lot more to it than I’m covering here, but in the interests of brevity I’ll keep it simple.

 Grooming and tracksetting terms

 Snowmobile packing: The snowmobiles start the grooming process by packing the snow with no implement attached.
 It leaves a rough and uneven surface with the imprint of the snowmobile’s track and ski runners.
 It can be difficult to ski on this because of the ridges and ruts.
 Depending on snow depth, hazards can be present such as rocks, dirt and tree roots.
 MaSid(see photo) is lucky to have wide skis for negotiating Boulton Creek which has been snowmobile packed.
 Click on the photo for a larger image.

 Rolling or Roll-Packing: The snowmobile pulls a roller to pack the snow and leave a corduroy surface.
 If snow cover is thin, there can still be hazards present such as rocks, dirt, tree roots, and uneven surfaces.
 A good example of a rolled but still unskiable trail was yesterday when I attempted to ski down Packers.
 Skiing uphill is relatively safe because you’re going slow, but downhill would be suicidal.
 I was lucky to have encountered two groups of uphill skiers just as I started out.

 Grooming is a catch-all term which can describe the entire process of working the snow to make it better for skiing.
 On here, it usually means the machines have left a corduroy surface.